sdc-china/IDA-doc/_posts/2018-01-15-administration-bpm-configuration.md

   ![][administrator_bpmuserlist]

 **Notes:**
-You need to well define the **Display name** of the BPM user,you can choose the **assignee** display name from test case step command.
+You need to well define the **Display name** of the BPM user,you can choose the **Assignee** display name from test case step command.

   ![][administrator_assignee]